Hassle Free HR – Lockdown Advice

 At 8:30pm on Monday 23 March 2020 the Prime Minister announced strict measures to prevent the Coronavirus infecting more people within the UK.
 Throughout the lockdown we were required to stay at home as much as possible, gatherings were banned (the size of gatherings of people deemed acceptable varied throughout lockdown), family members from different households were only permitted to visit one another in certain circumstances, if strict social distancing was adhered to, and people were only permitted to travel to work if it was absolutely essential and the work couldn’t be performed at home.
 There was initially some confusion over whether this meant all workplaces that did not contain “key workers” were required to close, but this was not the case and the Government also confirmed, on 24 March 2020, that people were still able to travel to their workplace if they couldn’t work from home.

-However, from the beginning of September 2020 the number of Coronavirus cases and hospital admissions have risen.
-On 14 September 2020 “the rule of 6” was brought into place, banning any social gathering of 7 or more people, in individual homes or in public, unless specific exemptions apply.
-On 22 September 2020 it was then announced that “the rule of 6” will be in place for a minimum period of 6 months, and people are once again being encouraged to work from home.
-The Government has stated that workplaces can remain open where it is essential for employees to be in the workplace, or where employees are not capable of working from home, but all other employees who can work from home, should continue working from home for the foreseeable future.
+However, since the beginning of September 2020 the number of Coronavirus cases and hospital admissions have risen.
+On 14 September 2020 “the rule of 6” was brought into place, banning any social gathering of 7 or more people, in individual homes or in public, unless specific exemptions applied.
+On 22 September 2020 it was then announced that “the rule of 6” will be in place for a minimum period of 6 months, and people were once again being encouraged to work from home.
+The Government stated that workplaces could remain open where it is essential for employees to be in the workplace, or where employees are not capable of working from home, but all other employees who can work from home, should continue working from home for the foreseeable future.

-- Tier One: individuals and employers are subject to the current national guidance, with no additional measures required, i.e. the rule of 6 and the 10pm curfew are set to continue.
+- Tier One: individuals and employers are subject to the current national guidance, with no additional measures required, i.e. the rule of 6 and the 10pm curfew.

-- Tier Two: the rule of 6 can continue outdoors, but multiple households will not be permitted to meet indoors, whether at home or in a public setting.
+- Tier Two: the rule of 6 can continue outdoors, but multiple households are not permitted to meet indoors, whether at home or in a public setting.
 The 10pm curfew remains in operation.

-Employers who have been required to close due to the Three Tier System can request help via the Job Support Scheme (JSS), more information can be found here.
+Employers who were suffering from a reduced work flow, or who had been required to close due to the Three Tier System above, were told that they could request help via the Job Support Scheme (JSS), more information can be found here.

 For workplaces that are legally permitted to be open but which cannot accommodate home working, we have created some guidance about preparing to return to the workplace, that can be found here.